Viktor-Web-Dev/shopChallange/README.md

 #### Installing dependencies

-First of all you nedd add all dependencies, use:
+First of all you need add all dependencies, use:

 ### `yarn`